 Documentation and evaluation of each of the above required (and enhancing) activities and assignments will be maintained by you and your University-based supervisor (e.g., EDP 641A/B instructor).
 School-site supervisors also will evaluate practica candidates based on the NASP Domains for Training and Practice.
-Candidates who do not show evidence of successful completion of practica and/or coursework, or do not demonstrate professional and personal competencies, may be required to complete additional practica hours, repeat a semester of practica, and/or may not be recommended for internship.
+Candidates who do not show evidence of successful completion of required practica activities and/or experiences or who do not demonstrate professional and personal competencies may be required to complete additional practica hours, repeat a semester of practica, and/or may not be recommended for internship.